REGEMLER/rsschool-cv/cv.md

 + [FLowerShop](https://regemler.github.io/Plant/)
 ## Education and Courses:
 - SUKHOI STATE TECHNICAL UNIVERSITY OF GOMEL (Hydro-Pneumatic Systems of Mobile and Technological Machines)
-- IT Step (Front-end developer)
+- IT Step (Front-end developer) 2022
 - RS Schools Course «JavaScript/Front-end.
-Stage 0» (in progress)
+Stage 0» 2022
 ***
 ## Languages:
-+ English - my level of English is in the range of B1 INTERMEDIATE to B2 UPPER INTERMEDIATE, according to the guidelines set by the CEFR.
++ English - my English level is B1 INTERMEDIATE, according to the guidelines set by the CEFR.
-+ Spanish - my level of Spanish is B2 UPPER INTERMEDIATE, according to the guidelines set by the CEFR.
++ Spanish - my Spanish level is B1 INTERMEDIATE, according to the guidelines set by the CEFR.
 + Russian - Native